SuperWhimsy/DoomGlowUnity/README.md

 Updates:

 * Updated for modern Unity.
-This demo uses Unity 2021.3.15f1 (URP).
+This demo was made in Unity 2021.3.15f1 (URP), but should work in any modern Unity version.
 * Glow fades out when below this distance (fadeDistanceMin)
 * Glow has a distance to achieve max opacity (fullDistance)
 * Glow fades out when exceeding this value (fadeDistanceMax)